brikteknologier/seraph-resource/README.md

 Creates a [controller](http://github.com/brikteknologier/controller) with CRUD actions implemented and routed for the given seraph model.

+**options**

+* `strictContentType`: (defaults to true) - only accept `application/json`
+  content types.
+If set to false, more abstract content types such as formdata will be parsed by [connect-bodyParser](http://www.senchalabs.org/connect/middleware-bodyParser.html) as well.

 ### Default actions

 * `'read'` read a node and send as json (required params: `:<model.type>`)